Maximillian30/alx-system-engineering-devops/0x01-shell_permissions/README.md

-create a script that switched users
+create a script that switches user to betty